-Five supplemental Title X FP projects were funded during the year in select counties.
-These included two HIV/Aids Projects, a Short Birth Interval Project, a Special Populations (Hispanic) Project and a Clinic Efficiency Project.
-Plan First, a joint venture between the Alabama Medicaid Agency and ADPH, continued into its ninth year after being granted a three-year renewal that began in October 2008.
-With this renewal, the age range for eligibility was expanded to women age 19-55 at or below 133 percent of the Federal Poverty Level.
-This program is an 1115 Medicaid Research and Demonstration Waiver expanding Medicaid eligibility for family planning services.
-As of September 2009, 76,395 women statewide were enrolled in Plan First.
-The department's Plan First toll-free hotline received 4,536 calls regarding Plan First during 2009.

-Alabama has made significant improvement in reducing unintended births among low income women (Medicaid) since implementation of Plan First.
-In 2007, 60.1 percent of Medicaid births were unintended compared to 68.9 percent in 2001.
-This is a decrease of almost 13 percent.
+Plan First, a joint venture between the Alabama Medicaid Agency and the department, continued into its tenth year after being granted a three-year renewal that began in October 2008.
+This program is an 1115 Medicaid Research and Demonstration Waiver expanding Medicaid eligibility for family planning services for women 19-55 years of age.
+As of September 2010, 62,702 women statewide were enrolled in Plan First.
+The department's Plan First toll-free hotline received 3,367 calls during 2010.
+The program will be applying for another three-year renewal to begin in October 2011.
+Alabama has made significant improvements in reducing unintended births among low income women (Medicaid) since implementation of Plan First.